 They walked on in silence.

 The only sounds were the wind whistling its way through the trees and the crunch of sticks and fallen leaves beneath their boots.
 The grayness of the darkening sky draped a dreary atmosphere over their route, and Werner could see why Gilbert had mentioned ‘morale.’
 However, comfort was not a priority here.

 Suddenly, a faint sound that did not seem to belong to nature reached his ears.

 Werner held up his hand, signaling his men to stop.
 Most conformed instantly while others stumbled in surprise.
 Werner glanced at them before straining his ears and carefully examining the woods around them and the path ahead.
 A fog had rolled in from the east, threading everything in a haze.
-The faint sound seemed to bounce off the fog and resound around them.
+The faint sound seemed to bounce off the fog, resounding around them.

 A vitae stream…?
 Impossible.
 There was no such thing documented in this area.

 In front of this impossibility knelt a woman with dark hair, dark skin, and a dark green dress.
 Her head was resting on the lap of an older woman sitting in a wheelchair.
 Beside them was a record player that twirled out a melancholic tune sung in garbled words by a somber singer.

 Werner stepped forward and attempted to make out the features of the older woman but stopped when he realized that her back was to him.
 The kneeling woman, however, lifted her head and locked eyes with him.
 A thin, almost coy, smile crept up her face.